-If you are interested in providing therapeutic counseling in Vermont, you can be credentialed as a Licensed Clinical Mental Health Counselor (LCMHC).
-The licensing process requires master's level education, a period of supervised practice and passing scores on two licensing exams.
+If you are interested in providing therapeutic counseling in Vermont, you can become credentialed as a licensed clinical mental health counselor (LCMHC).
+The licensing process requires a master's degree, a period of supervised practice, and passing scores on two licensing exams.

 Qualifying Degrees for Counselors in Vermont